hiro5id/console-log-json/README.md

    ```
    Will produce:
    ```
-   {"level":"info","message":"hello world","firstName":"homer","lastName":"simpson","age":25,"location":"mars","@timestamp":"2019-11-29T22:18:16.697Z"}
+   {"level":"info","message":"hello world","age":25,"firstName":"homer","lastName":"simpson","location":"mars","@timestamp":"2019-12-01T04:10:38.861Z"}
    ```
    - Again notice that we are not picky about the order in which the parameters are passed in to *console.log()*
-   - Notice that properties fo `extraInfo1` and `extraInfo2` are extracted in order, and all logged in on line at the top level for easy parsing and filtering in logging tools such as LogDNA.
+   - Notice that properties fo `extraInfo1` and `extraInfo2` are extracted and all logged in on line at the top level for easy parsing and filtering in logging tools such as LogDNA.
+   - Notice that properties such as `firstName` and `age` etc are sorted alphabetically for consistent appearance of logs in JSON no matter what order they are passed in.